PHACDataHub/privacy_rac_demo/README.md

 Now Blawx knows everything that it needs to know in order to resolve a conflict between the two conclusions if they would otherwise both hold.

-The use of contradicting rules and an override block allows you to state the relationship between the contraicting rules wherever it appears in the law.
+The use of contradicting rules and an override block allows you to state the relationship between the contradicting rules wherever it appears in the law.
 If the rule says "subject to", you can put the overrules block with the default rule.
 If the rule says "despite", you can put the overrules block with the exception.
 This aids in structural isomorphism, which makes the rules easier to write and maintain.

 Note that requiring the user to specify that a rule is subject to exceptions is also a violation of the principle of structural isomorphism.
 YOu have to know there is an exception somewhere else before you know to check off that box, so you are expressing knowledge that comes from elsewhere in the rule.
-In future versions of Blawx it won't be necessary to do that, as exceptions can be enabled for any rules that are targetted by an overrules block.
+In future versions of Blawx it won't be necessary to do that, as exceptions can be enabled for any rules that are targeted by an overrules block.

-### Encoding Section 7
+#### Encoding Section 7

 ```
 7. Personal information under the control of a government institution shall not, without the consent of the individual to whom it relates, be used by the institution except ...